Frequently Asked Questions

 care, work loss, and pain and suffering associated with the multiple problems resulting

 from alcohol consumption by youth.8 Visit the

-Underage Drinking Enforcement Training Center for estimates of costs by
+Underage Drinking Enforcement Training Center

 Can underage drinking be prevented?

 Underage drinking and its consequences can be prevented, as shown by the progress being made.
 Between 2002 and 2014, current, binge, and heavy drinking by 12- to 20-year-olds all declined, with heavy drinking cut in half (from 29 to 23 percent, 19 to 14 percent, and 6 to 3 percent, respectively).9 In 2015, alcohol use and drunkenness among 8th to 12th graders reached the lowest levels recorded since 1975.10 Age 21 minimum legal drinking laws have reduced alcohol-related traffic fatalities by 13 percent and, as of 2012, have saved an estimated 29,292 lives since 1975.11 Further progress can be achieved through strong, continuing prevention efforts.

 How can parents, teachers, and other adults help prevent underage drinking?

 Parents, teachers, and other adults play a vital role in influencing the attitudes